Strikes across Gaza kill at least 31 as international scholars accuse Israel of genocide

 DEIR AL-BALAH, Gaza Strip (AP) — Israel launched strikes across the Gaza Strip on Monday, killing at least 31 people as it presses ahead with a major offensive in the territory's largest city, according to health officials.
-Leading genocide scholars, meanwhile, joined other rights groups in accusing Israel of genocide, allegations it vehemently rejects.
+Leading genocide scholars, meanwhile, accused Israel of genocide, allegations the government vehemently rejects.

 Airstrikes and artillery shelling have echoed through Gaza City since Israel declared it a combat zone last week.
 On the city’s outskirts and in the Jabaliya refugee camp, residents have observed explosive-laden robots demolishing buildings.